Women's March (South Africa)

-Women's March was a march that took place on 9 August 1956 in Pretoria, South Africa.
+Women's March took place on 9 August 1956 in Pretoria, South Africa.
 The marchers' aims were to protest the introduction of the Apartheid pass laws for black women in 1952 and the presentation of a petition to the then Prime Minister J.G.
 Strijdom.

 Background

 The organisation behind the march was Federation of South African Women, an anti-apartheid organisation for women of various groups including the ANC Women's League with the aim of strengthening female voice in the movement.
 They contributed to the Congress of the People in 1955, where the Freedom Charter was drawn up, by submitting a document called What Women Demand which addressed needs such as child care provisions, housing, education, equal pay, and equal rights with men in regard to property, marriage and guardianship of children.
 By 1956 their focus had shifted towards a protest concerning the introduction of passes for black women.